YolkYeast/YolkYeast.github.io/_pages/about.md

 Thanks for visiting my website! ✨

-I am currently a master's degree student (in the field of Electronic Information/Information and Computational Science at **Zhejiang University**).
+I am currently a PhD candidate student in the field of Computer Science and Technology at **Zhejiang University** and **Shanghai Jiao Tong University**.

 <!--I am interested in <span style='background-color: #ffffdd'>Robust / Interpretable AI</span> and pursuing to build applicable models to make contributions to the real world!
 In particular, I want to make <span style='background-color: #ffffdd'>user-interactive AI</span> which can help underrepresented people all around the world. -->